Vvini10/Vvini10/README.md

 - 👋 Namaste, I’m @Vvini10
 - 👀 I’m interested in coding and learning new languages
 - 🌱 I’m currently learning C/C++
+- 👍 Have some knowledge in Python, DBMS, Web Programming
 - 📫 Reach me at vanshikadgg@gmail.com
 - 😄 Pronouns: She/her
-- ⚡ Fun fact: I'm more of a lazy person than i may seem 😁
+- ⚡ Fun fact: I can Brainstorm pretty well
-- 🎶 P.S.
-Currently a Noob, so do excuse my mistakes